The Legend of Lylah Clare

-The Legend of Lylah Clare is a 1968 American drama film released by Metro-Goldwyn-Mayer and directed by Robert Aldrich.
-The film stars Peter Finch, Kim Novak (in multiple roles), Ernest Borgnine, Michael Murphy, and Valentina Cortese.
-The film was based on a 1963 DuPont Show of the Week TV drama of the same name co-written by Wild in the Streets creator Robert Thom.
+The Legend of Lylah Clare is a 1968 American satirical drama film directed and produced by Robert Aldrich, and starring Kim Novak, Peter Finch, Ernest Borgnine, and Valentina Cortese.
 A satire on Hollywood, full of references to similar films, it recounts how an untalented beginner is hired to play the legendary Lylah Clare, a tempestuous actress who died mysteriously 20 years ago, and is herself consumed by the system.
+The film is based on a 1963 DuPont Show of the Week teleplay by Robert Thom.

+The film was released by Metro-Goldwyn-Mayer on November 16, 1968.
 Although Aldrich's previous 1960s efforts were praised by critics, Lylah Clare opened to negative reviews.

 Plot

-Agent Bart Langner (Milton Selzer) finds Elsa Brinkmann (Kim Novak), a would-be actress who looks and sounds just like Lylah Clare, a flamboyant star who fell to her death under suspicious circumstances 20 years ago.
-He persuades arrogant director Lewis Zarkan (Peter Finch), who had been married to Lylah, to see her.
-The two men then convince brash studio head Barney Sheean (Ernest Borgnine), who is equally struck, to back a picture with her as Lylah.
+Agent Bart Langner finds Elsa Brinkmann, a would-be actress who looks and sounds just like Lylah Clare, a flamboyant star who fell to her death under suspicious circumstances 20 years ago.
+He persuades arrogant director Lewis Zarkan, who had been married to Lylah, to see her.
+The two men then convince brash studio head Barney Sheean, who is equally struck, to back a picture with her as Lylah.

-Besides coping with the tyrannical Zarkan and easy access to alcohol and drugs, Elsa also has to contend with other hazards of Hollywood, such as malicious journalist Molly Luther (Coral Browne) and lesbian admirer, acting coach Rossella (Rossella Falk).
+Besides coping with the tyrannical Zarkan and easy access to alcohol and drugs, Elsa also has to contend with other hazards of Hollywood, such as malicious journalist Molly Luther and lesbian admirer, acting coach Rossella.
 As filming continues, her identification with her role gets more intense.
 She also begins to fall in love with Zarkan, who is happy to sleep with her but his priority is to get his film finished.

 By the last day of shooting, her personality seems to have merged with that of the outrageous Lylah, whose fatal fall, we learn, was prompted by the jealous Zarkan.
 To antagonise him, she first lets him find her in bed with the gardener.
 Then, as he directs her in a circus scene, she falls to her death from the high-wire, apparently possessed by the same acrophobia that had killed Lylah.
 The resulting publicity makes his film a huge success, but Zarkan is deeply shaken by the repeat of his being the cause of death of both Lylah and Elsa.
 The plot ends in uncertainty as Rossella, having lost two women she loved due to Zarkan's obsessions, loads a pistol in preparation to kill Zarkan and possibly herself.

 A final sequence, in this case a TV commercial for dog food that interrupts the film itself, suggests that the world of Hollywood is literally one of dog eats dog.